Citipointe Christian College: 2022 enrolment contract controversy

 after being pressured to do so by some of the school's senior teachers, who had threatened to resign.
 On 6 February, senior pastor of Citipointe Church Mark Ramsey apologised to the congregation for any hurt caused to them by the contract controversy, then led a standing ovation for Mulheran.

 On 26 May, the school was referred to the Queensland Human Rights Commission.
 Five people lodged complaints with the commission over the school's enrolment contract.
 If the matter isn't able to be resolved by the commission the complainants would like the matter referred to the Queensland Civil and Administrative Tribunal.

+In June 2024 the school reached a settlement with parents, who referred it to Queensland Human Rights Commission, through mediation.
+The school issued a statement of regret stating "We regret any distress or concern which was caused to students, parents and guardian of students or prospective students of the College, which includes those within the College community that are members of the LGBTIQA+ community, and their families and their allies".
+The school also made a donation of an undisclosed amount to an unnamed charity as part of the settlement.

 2022 employment contract controversy

 In late March 2022, it was reported that the school was requiring teachers "to sign employment contracts that warn they could be sacked for being openly homosexual" and that at least one teacher had already resigned rather than sign it.

 In response to the contract, Queensland attorney general, Shannon Fentiman, said “It is absolutely appalling to see these awful and damaging clauses in the employment contracts for Citipointe College teachers – especially after the recent outrage and controversy around their student enrolment forms”.